 During her time in Modesto, Deborah met members of the Old German Baptist Brethren Church, a conservative church steeped in tradition.
 Deborah was in awe of their simple living, limited use of technology, and clothing and appearance regulations.
-She was invited to their church and took part in their traditions, including making quilts and food to distribute to people in the local hospital.
+She was invited to their church and took part in their traditions, including making quilts and food to distribute to local hospitals.

 "They embraced me, and I learned so much about them as well as myself," Deborah said.
 "I was the first black person in the church in over 50 years."

-Deborah has worked with numerous travel nurse agencies and landed at NurseChoice in 2016, a company of AMN Healthcare that specializes in short-term contract nursing jobs, from 3 weeks to 13 weeks in duration.
-That's how she met recruiter Sallie Small, who she worked with until recently.
+Deborah has worked with numerous travel nurse agencies and landed at NurseChoice in 2016, an AMN Healthcare company specializing in short-term contract nursing jobs, from 3 weeks to 13 weeks in duration.
+That's how she met recruiter Sallie Small, with who she worked until recently.